algolia/docsearch/docs/src/who-can-apply.md

 following criteria:

 - 🙂 If your project is Open-Source, we'll handle it before any other close-source product.
-We care about the OSS community and want to help as much as we can.
+We love Open-Source and want to help as much as we can.

 - 🙂 If you're using one of our [official integrations][2], creating your config will be much faster for us.

-- ☹️ If your website is rendered in the browser through JavaScript, it means that we'll have to crawl it through a browser emulation which is much slower than a typical crawl.
+- ☹️ If your website is rendered in the browser through JavaScript, it means that we'll have to crawl it through a much slower browser emulation.
 We highly recommend that you implement server-side rendering if you can.

 [1]: ./apply.html